RadicalZephyr/boot-junit/README.md

   ...)
 ```

 If JUnit is not already included as a dependency, you will need to include it.
 Maven dependency information for JUnit4 can be found [here](https://github.com/junit-team/junit4/wiki/Use-with-Maven).
-Then, you can then do something like this in your build.boot:
+Then you can do something like this in your `build.boot`:

 ```clojure
 (set-env!